thmsgbrt/react-simple-pull-to-refresh/README.md

 ## Contributing

-⚠️ I don't have much time to take care of the issues at the moment, and not using the package on any of my project.
+⚠️ I don't have much time to take care of the issues at the moment.

 🙏 Any help and contribution is greatly appreciated.